sajjjadayobi/sadlearn/README.md

-# sadlearn: machine learning tutorial package
+# SadLearn: machine learning tutorial package

 implement popular machine learning Algorithm with pure python and Numpy

 this implementation a little bit similar to sklearn

-## structure:
+## Structure:

     ├── Algorithm
     |   |